|

 audience for in fact his article felt a little clubby and despite my

 fascination I felt a little excluded.
-I would urge him to move beyond
+I would urge him to move beyond what

 he knew--and in this case what he knew was a particular audience.
+And it

 was too small.
 Next time I would encourage him to consider his audiences